MacPaw/github-actions/docs/workflows/symfony-php-reusable.md

    - Apply constraint: `composer require "{package}:{version}" --no-update --no-interaction`
    - Detect Symfony version and set Composer extra: If the package is `symfony/framework-bundle`, set `composer config extra.symfony.require "{version}"`.
 If not provided, the workflow will try to infer Symfony version from the first `symfony/*` package in the matrix and set it accordingly.
 4. **Install Dependencies**:
+   - The job exports `SYMFONY_REQUIRE` environment variable for this step using the detected Symfony version.
+This lets Symfony Flex align all `symfony/*` packages to the same minor automatically.
    - Highest: `composer update --no-interaction --no-progress --prefer-dist`
    - Lowest: `composer update --prefer-lowest --prefer-stable --no-interaction --no-progress`